Galaxy-Pursue/SAHSR/README.md

 ## News

-- The code will be available soon.
+- The code is now available.
+There might be some little bugs.
+We will address them after graduation.

 ---

+## TODOs

+- release the model ckpt
+- release the test scripts.